-TUNE SHIFT MEASUREMENTS
+MEASUREMENTS

 Tune shifts have been measured in a number of ways at CESRTA.
 Coherently kicking the bunch train once ("pinging") and measuring the bunch-by-bunch, turn-by-turn bunch positions yields a fast measurement of the tune shift after peak-fitting the FFTs [2,7].
-However, multiple peaks from coupled-bunch motion contaminate the signal.
-In addition, only vertical tune shift measurements using vertical pinger kicks are reliable with this method.
-The development of a vertical band of electron cloud density in dipole magnets (see next section), i.e., a strong horizontal asymmetry on the scale of the beam size, is an important contribution to the tune shifts.
-The horizontal ping kick moves the bunch train coherently, and thus the cloud as well, so the measured horizontal tune shifts are suppressed by this measurement technique, since the test bunch receives no coherent kick from a cloud symmetric about its position.
+However, multiple peaks from coupled-bunch modes contaminate the signal.
+In addition, the bunch motion is suppressed in dipole magnets, preventing the measurement of their contribution to horizontal tune shifts.
 Better results are obtained by enabling bunch-by-bunch feedback on the train, and disabling it one bunch at a time and measuring the tune of that bunch.
 The self-excitation (no external kick applied) is enough to get a signal, but the precision can be improved by kicking the single bunch with a gated stripline kicker.
 In the latest measurements we improve on this technique further by utilizing a digital tune tracker which excites the bunch via a transverse kicker in a phase lock loop with a beam position monitor.
 The results are shown in Fig. 1.
 The vertical tune shift increases monotonically with bunch current.
 However, the horizontal tune shift shows a remarkable behavior whereby the tune shift along the train decreases with later bunches and higher currents.
 Our modeling shows this effect to be due to the "cloud splitting" behavior in dipoles where the vertical stripe of cloud splits into two stripes due to cloud electron energies surpassing the peak energy of the SEY curve due to the greater kicks from higher bunch populations.